-6).
-Attach male end of magnetic snap onto liner.
+6. Attach the male end of the magnetic snap onto the liner.

-as seen in picture below.
-Once metal backer is in place, simply open prong arms to secure snap.
+as seen in the picture below.
+Once the metal backer is in place, simply open prong arms to secure snap.

 Get out your big darning needle, through something on Netflix, and stitch away!
 You’ll need to stitch all four sides of your liner in place.